Pandawan/GarlicRecipes/src/content/mining-nix-gpu.md

 Solo mining requires the network to run, so please follow [Linux Wallet Guide](wallet-nix.html) to set it up.

-You will have to build the miners (ccminer for pool mining, ccminer-nanashi for solo mining) and possibly also the drivers and CUDA from the source code.
+You most likely will have to build the miners (ccminer for pool mining, ccminer-nanashi for solo mining) and possibly also the drivers and CUDA from the source code.

 # NVIDIA Mining